Published On: August 5, 2020

 Successful eCommerce Website Elements

-Online shopping has grown in popularity over the last decade.
-The emergence of Amazon and other huge online retailers has forced many companies to increase focus on their ecommerce capabilities.
-Any new company is going to need to make online sales a large portion of their efforts in order to compete with more-established competition.
+Ecommerce Websites and Online shopping has grown in popularity over the last decade.
+The emergence of Amazon and other huge online retailers has forced many companies to increase focus on their eCommerce capabilities.
+Any new company is going to need to make online sales a large portion of their efforts in order to compete with the more-established competition.

 The increased prevalence of mobile devices has had a lot to do with this expansion over the last decade.
 More recently, COVID-19 has placed an even larger focus on online shopping.
 These trends were easily-seen before the pandemic, but they have become exacerbated since the early months of 2020.